chilam27/Stock_Price_Prediction/README.md

   <img width="900" height="500" src="https://github.com/chilam27/Stock_Price_Prediction/blob/master/readme_image/f18.png">
 </p>

 - Since I knew what I should do with the stock, then the next challenge is to figure out where to enter the trade.
 Based on the course I took from Jerremy, I need to look for an indicator.
 A specific candlestick/ pattern that indicates the stock will go up (or go bullish).
 I created even a smaller picture, a line graph of stock price history for the last 30 days, to look out for details.
-Since I couldn't add markers on to the candlestick graph, I labelled it in the line graph below with a different colors' marker to spot the special candlestick/ pattern.
+Since I couldn't add markers to the candlestick graph, I labeled it in the line graph below with a different colors marker to spot the special candlestick/ pattern.
 In the line graph, there were a couple of candlesticks/ patterns appeared in the last 30 days: shaved bottom candles, white soldier pattern, bull engulfing pattern, and evening star reversal pattern.
-Beside the fact that those candlessticks/ patterns did not affect the trend much, there wasn't any indicator coming up in the past week, I should be patient and wait for now.
+Besides the fact that those candlesticks/patterns did not affect the trend much, there wasn't any indicator coming up in the past week, I should be patient and wait for now.

 <p align="center">
   <img width="900" height="500" src="https://github.com/chilam27/Stock_Price_Prediction/blob/master/readme_image/f19.png">